- Bread, Eggs, Milk, Squick

 - They decide to blame Canadian terrorists.

-- Parodying Metroid's typical Bag of Spilling, Metroid: Third Derivative has this◊, complete with Shout-Out to Monty Python (Monty Python's The Meaning of Life, in this case).
+- Parodying Metroid's typical Bag of Spilling, Metroid: Third Derivative has this◊, complete with Shout-Out to Monty Python (Monty Pythons The Meaning Of Life, in this case) along with a nod to an Urban Legend of Zelda with the "wood beam".

 - One strip of Questionable Content had Hannelore sitting and listing in her mind all of the things she's currently worried about.
 It was later made into a T-shirt.
 The list gets smaller and smaller and eventually trails off behind her.
 Creator Jeph Jaques said that he got a headache writing it.